-FFSC is based in Sarasota, FL, but this position includes the possibility of full-time remote work.
-Pay is highly competitive within the non-profit sector.
-Benefits include employer-paid medical, dental, and life insurance; generous paid vacation, sick, and parental leave policies; provision of work laptop and phone; and an employer-matched 401(k) plan.
+FFSC is based in Florida, but this position is full-time remote work.
+Starting compensation is $59,554 annually and is commensurate with qualifications and experience.
+Benefits include employer-paid medical, dental, and life insurance; 20 days of paid vacation and five days of paid sick time; parental leave policies; all federal holidays; and an employer-matched 401(k) plan.

 - Coordinate and conduct comprehensive financial and payroll audits of participating growers’ operations;

 - Draft and fact-check payroll analysis assessing compliance with relevant law and the FFP Code of Conduct;

 - Analyze supply chain transactions to monitor distribution of the Fair Food Program Premium to farmworkers;

 - Design corrective actions addressing systemic risks and non-compliance;

 - Work closely with FFSC analysts and other investigators to improve auditing methods and tools;